We are open and ready for your visit

 As you might expect, the coronavirus guidelines mean some things are running a little differently.
 Here's our guide to visiting our forests.

 1. Keeping you safe

-- We are managing our car parks, toilets and touchpoints to help you stay safe.
+- We are managing our car parks and cleaning toilets and touchpoints.

-- Where possible, we have cashless ways for you to pay to park.
+- Where possible, we have cashless ways for you to pay to park, including membership which you can purchase in advance.